Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: Introduction

 Point clouds play a pivotal role as fundamental data structures in various domains, including autonomous driving and robotics.
 As a result, point cloud representation learning and generation have gained escalating importance.
 Existing transformer-based point cloud models \cite{yu2022point, chen2023pointgpt, pang2022masked, liu2022masked, li2023general} commonly employ the farthest point sampling (FPS) \cite{qi2017pointnet++} algorithm to perform center point sampling on the input point cloud, depicted in Figure \ref{mota}.
 Subsequently, they leverage local feature reconstruction as a proxy task to enable the model to learn the local patterns of the point cloud, which are then finetuned in downstream tasks.
-However, we contend that the current pretraining framework has diminished the training difficulty due to the following three factors: \begin{itemize} \item \textbf{Center Sampling is Non-differentiable.} The objective of the FPS algorithm is to select a set of points with the maximum average distance as the sampling result, aiming to cover the spatial range of the entire point cloud as much as possible.
-However, it is non-differentiable, which introduces non-coherence in the entire point cloud training process. \item \textbf{Information Leakage.} Non-differentiable center point sampling allows the model to get prior knowledge of the shape, leading to the information leakage. \item \textbf{Trivial Proxy Task.} Non-differentiable center point sampling reduces the difficulty of model pretraining.
-Since the process of sampling center points is non-differentiable, the model can only use local feature reconstruction as a proxy task during pretraining, focusing solely on learning the local patterns of the point cloud while neglecting global patterns. \end{itemize} To address the aforementioned challenges, it is crucial to devise a differentiable method for obtaining center points and design non-trivial proxy tasks that consider the global information within point clouds.
-Center points encapsulate rich global information of the point cloud, which has inspired us to conceive center point reconstruction as a novel proxy task for pretraining.
-Existing point cloud models acquire global information by extracting center points with the FPS algorithm.
-However, the non-differentiable nature of FPS prevents the model from effectively capturing the global patterns within the point cloud.
+However, if we perform center sampling as a separate operation before each training or fine-tuning process, it introduces unnecessary complexity and exhibits two overlooked issues: (i) \textbf{Prior Shape Bias:} the objective of the FPS algorithm is to select a set of points with the maximum average distance as the sampling result, aiming to cover the spatial range of the entire point cloud as much as possible.
+However, in existing point cloud models, the input is not The original point cloud but rather the center points obtained through FPS sampling.
+This introduces the prior shape bias as the model has prior knowledge of the approximate shape of the point cloud; (ii) \textbf{Trivial Proxy Task:} center point sampling with the FPS algorithm reduces the difficulty of model pretraining.
+Since the process of sampling center points is non-differentiable, the model can only use local feature reconstruction as a proxy task during pretraining, focusing solely on learning the local patterns of the point cloud while neglecting global patterns.

+However, proxy tasks for pretraining should be non-trivial.
+By employing a differentiable approach for center point acquisition, it becomes possible to incorporate both global feature reconstruction and local feature reconstruction as proxy tasks simultaneously.